 Luke wrote his gospel for a Gentile audience, having been asked for an account of Jesus’s life and teachings by a Roman friend he calls ‘Theophilus’ (‘lover of God’) (see Luke 1:1-4).
 Luke stresses that Jesus was the saviour of all mankind, whatever their background, their gender or their nationality.
 He also wrote a second book for ‘Theophilus’ about the Acts of the Apostles (see Acts 1:1-2).

 Luke, a Roman citizen, later accompanied Paul from Philippi to Jerusalem in 57AD after his third missionary journey (see the ‘we’ passages following Acts 20:6).
-He stayed for two years with the believers in Jerusalem and Caesarea, during which time he probably met on many occasions with the Jewish Christian community at the home of John Mark in Jerusalem.
+He stayed for two years with the believers in Jerusalem and Caesarea, during which time he probably met on many occasions with the Jewish Christian community at the home of John Mark in Jerusalem, and heard many eye-witness accounts of Jesus's teaching, miracles, death and resurrection.
 Together with Aristarchus, he then travelled with Paul to Rome in 60AD.
 The next two years were spent with Paul in Rome while Paul was under house arrest awaiting his trial before Nero (see 2 Timothy 4:11).

 It was probably during this two years in Rome (60-62AD) that Luke wrote his gospel.
 He appears to have completed his gospel and the Acts of the Apostles before 64AD, as his account of the apostles’ activities ends before the Great Fire of Rome in 64AD and the outbreak of the Jewish War in 66AD.
 As the Acts of the Apostles makes no mention of the outcome of Paul’s appeal to Nero that was heard in c.62AD, it was probably written before the result was known.